Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-02-Upstream-Deletion/_index.md

 Since that time, ASO has migrated to depend soley on the [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo (see [PR#2323](https://github.com/Azure/azure-service-operator/pull/2323), merged December 2022) so the problem with `RoleAssignment` went away.

-However, we decided that this question still needed to be considered, as it's likely to come up again in the future and we need to have a plan in place for how to handle it.
+However, we decided that this question still needed to be considered, as it may come up again in the future and we need to have a plan in place for how to handle it.

 Fortunately, the `azure-rest-api-specs` is very tightly controlled and is used as the source of truth for code generation of client APIs across multiple languages (including Python, Java, C# and Go) so it's vanishingly unlikely for a resource version to be removed without warning.

 ### Scenario A: Deletion of preview version

 The most likely scenario is that an old preview version of a service is removed.
-Preview versions are only guaranteed to be supported for 90 days after creation, though in practice they are retained much much longer.
+Preview versions are only guaranteed to be supported for 90 days after creation, though in practice they are retained much longer.

 > When releasing a new preview, the service team may completely retire any previous preview versions after giving customers at least 90 days to upgrade their code.
   -- [Microsoft Azure REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md), retrieved 23 Feb 2024